bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

       expect(game.score).to eq(16)
     end

-    it "should return 10 + number of pins knocked down in next roll for a spare" do game = Game.new
+    it "return 10 + number of pins knocked down in next roll for a spare" do game = Game.new
       game.spare
       game.roll(2)